Nights-Software/ns-docs/resources/nightShifts.md

 Download our free Discord API, which has been integrated in the NS - MDT resource as a permission system: [NS Discord API Free](https://store.nights-software.com/package/5035729)

-1. Install the Discord API, using the documentation.pdf file provided with the resource.
+1. Install the Discord API, using [this documentation page](https://docs.nights-software.com/resources/discordAPI/).

 1. You will need the role names you have defined in the Discord API config.lua later, when configuring night_shifts.